pranav-shukla/learningelasticstack/chapter-04/README.md

 /usr/share/logstash/files/network_traffic_data.json
 ```

-5. Make sure that the logstash_network_traffic_data.conf file has the correct absolute path of network_traffic_data.json file on your system.
+5. Update the logstash_network_traffic_data.conf file and ensure that it has the correct absolute path of network_traffic_data.json file on your system.
 6. Create the following index by executing the command in the your Kibana - Dev Tools.

 ```shell